mmocombe/dsc-phase-1-project-v2-4/README.md

 ### Visual 1
 ![graph1](./images/1.png)

 The top grossing genres are Adventure, Action, and Comedy.
-Microsoft Studios should create a film that is, at minimum, heavy on Action and Adventure.
+MS Studios should create a film that is, at minimum, heavy on Action and Adventure.

 ### Visual 2
 ![graph1](./images/2.png)

 May is the highest grossing month, followed by June and July.
 The studio should aim for May as the preferred release month.

-### Visual 5
+### Visual 3
 ![graph1](./images/5.png)

 Christopher Nolan's films have nearly 5 Million votes on IMDB.
 He is a popular, talented director that Microsoft Studios should look to hire.